table border="0" width="100%" height="100%" cellspacing="0" cellpadding="0" valign="top">

 On “Eyes in the Attic”, Radio Active continued the tradition of their adult oriented rock, oblivious to the more caustic and simplistic noise that were churning forth from the then “indie” Singapore music scene.
 “Needles and Pins”, “Eyes in the Attic” are more upbeat rock n'roll numbers amid the newfound Blondie influences in “Don't Take Advantage of my Good Nature” and “Soul Searchin'”.
 Incidentally, they covered Blondie's “Dreaming” on this album, as well as Bad Finger's “No Matter What”.

 This album had a couple of famous hits active on the radio, like “Changes”, a hearfelt tearjerking ode to Dulcie's father laden with its interesting ethnic sound (didgeridoo intro?) and beautiful composition coupled with the worldly, passionate voice of Dulcie, and “To Be With You”, a ballad that seems rightfully at place on a radio roster full of Mr Big and Saigon Kick ballads.
 I remember quite recently I was driving one morning when I heard the Class 95 Morning Express trios played “Changes” out of the blue and after that Vernetta Lopez went kinda pensive and said in her low smoky voice that she felt good hearing this after a long time.
 Well, of course that morning some idiot messaged in and said that song is written by Tanya Chua (no offense to Tanya I love her too).
 Well, I admittedly still listen to the radio, albeit moreso for entertainment than for the music.
 I'd also have to confess that I first heard Radio Active's songs, and even The Padre's “Radio Station”...ironically on the radio.
 Maybe it's still pretty much trendy and cool to say that there's “nothing on the radio”.
 Well, “some thing's were better before, some thing's not the same anymore.
 Life's full of changes, they say...”
-At least you have the free will to change channel..
+You have the free will to change channel but I am not sure you will hear of Radio Active anymore again, on radio..

 --sojourner at 7:09 PM